 The sale or supply of alcohol to the public requires a licence under the Sale and Supply of Alcohol Act 2012.
-The Tauranga District Licensing Committee issues liquor licences on behalf of the Alcohol Regulatory Licensing Authority.
+The Tauranga District Licensing Committee issues alcohol licences on behalf of the Alcohol Regulatory Licensing Authority.
 There are four types of licence:

 - You need an on-licence if you plan to sell or supply alcohol in a bar, restaurant, hotels, taverns, night clubs, or BYO premises, caterers.